Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### Class
 * **Class**: Is a blueprint/template of/for an object.
 Which defines what the object holds(which variables/data types), what methods/operations can be performed on that object.
 * **Instance**: Is a object of a class, it is created using the class.
 This instance/object is then used to perform operations/tasks that the class is intended to.
-A instance has its own state, so modifying some variables will only reflect changes for that particular instance only.
+A instance has its own state and is also mutable, so modifying some variables will only reflect changes for that particular instance only.
 * **Constructor**: Is a function that is called when the class's object is instantiated/created, a class may or may not have a constructor.
 A default constructor does not have parameters and parameterized constructor does.
 * **Methods**: Functions that are inside class are called as methods.
 * **self**: *self* resembles a instance of class in class methods.
 Similar to Java/Javscript's *this* keyword, it is used to access variables/methods of that instance.
 But in Python, a class method should have *self* object as the first parameter inside their definition.
 Although argument is not required to be passed when calling such method.
 When a instance calls a method, the calling instance gets passed automatically by python as *self* object to that method, explained more below.
 Also note that *self* is not a keyword, you can use any other name instead but it highly recommended to use *self* as a common practice for code readability.